lightpoichich/baserow/docs/guides/running-baserow-locally.md

 Baserow only accessible on the machine it is running on.

-Please note, the Docker images and compose files provided by Baserow are currently only intended for use without modification for local only testing.
+Please note, the Docker images and compose files provided by Baserow are currently only intended for use without modification locally.
 Exposing these containers publicly on the internet is not currently supported and is done at your own risk.

 ### Quickstart